abreits/amqp-ts/README.md

 Overview    <a name="overview"></a>
 --------

 AmqpSimple is a library for nodejs written in Typescript that simplifies communication with AMQP message busses.
 It has been tested on RabbitMQ.
-It is based on the [amqplib](http://www.squaremobius.net/amqp.node/) library by [Michael Bridgen (squaremo)](https://github.com/squaremo).
+It uses the [amqplib](http://www.squaremobius.net/amqp.node/) library by [Michael Bridgen (squaremo)](https://github.com/squaremo).

 This is a work in progress currently in an alpha state.